-Faculty members are expected to be familiar with policies and procedures stated in the Policies & Procedures Manual, Faculty Handbook, Personnel Handbook, Academic Catalog, Academic Mentoring Guidebook and Student Handbook.
-Any infraction of a college policy or procedure should be reported to the appropriate Department head.
-(See Appendix I - Incident Reporting Form)
+Faculty members are expected to be familiar with policies and procedures stated in the Policies & Procedures Manual, Faculty Handbook and Academic Mentoring Guidebook, Academic Catalog, and Student Handbook.
+Any infraction of a college policy or procedure should be reported to the appropriate Department or Division head.